artintellica/artintellica/ts/www-artintellica-com/docs/blog/0031-linalg-12-pos-def.md

  [1.
 3.]]
 ```

-Here, we confirmed that \( A \) is symmetric and positive definite by checking its eigenvalues.
-The Cholesky decomposition worked, and we reconstructed \( A \) as \( L L^T \).
+Here, we confirmed that $A$ is symmetric and positive definite by checking its
+eigenvalues.
+The Cholesky decomposition worked, and we reconstructed $A$ as
+$L L^T$.

 ### Example 2: Positive Definite Matrices in Optimization with PyTorch

-In optimization, a positive definite Hessian ensures that the loss surface is locally convex.
-Let’s simulate a simple quadratic loss function \( f(x) = x^T A x \), where \( A \) is positive definite, and use gradient descent to find the minimum.
+In optimization, a positive definite Hessian ensures that the loss surface is
+locally convex.
+Let’s simulate a simple quadratic loss function
+$f(x) = x^T A x$, where $A$ is positive definite, and use gradient descent to
+find the minimum.

 ```python
 import torch